Safat99/fundamental_notes/sql_imp_notes.md

 Now if the write operations failed somehow, the value of A will not be changed, it will return back to the initial stage.
 This is the atomicity property of a transaction.

+4. Durability: it means that once the transaction have been committed, the data will be written to the non volatile memory, so even crash happens it remains the same.
+The cannot become corrupted, it makes sure that.

+All the SQL datbase follows the ACID property.
+But NoSQL are not.
+They are mostly designed to be highly available.
+So they sacrifices either the consistency or the durability.
+MongoDB is in some case ACID compliants.

 ## Delete vs Truncate command